Psychological problems are common

 What has happened before shapes our present experiences

-The architecture of our minds is shaped by all the experiences that have carried us to this moment.
-Who we are today is a reflection of everything we have lived through.
-A robust body of evidence shows that many psychological challenges in adulthood are rooted in early childhood experiences.
-By exploring the depth of a person’s story and truly understanding how their past has shaped their present, it becomes possible to move beyond unhelpful beliefs and emotional patterns and open to new ways of being in the world.
-This doesn’t require an intensive or exclusive focus on the past; rather, it involves learning from earlier experiences in order to create greater freedom, clarity, and choice in how one lives today.
+The architecture of our minds is shaped by all the experiences we have lived through.
+A robust body of evidence shows that many psychological challenges in adulthood are rooted in earlier childhood experiences.
+By working together to explore the depth of a person’s story and how their past continues to influence the present, clients can begin to move past limiting beliefs and emotional patterns and open up to new ways of living.
+This doesn’t require an intensive focus on the past; rather, it involves learning from earlier experiences in order to create greater freedom, clarity, and choice in how one lives today.

 A thoughtful and individual approach